biotaphy/tutorials/_sphinx_config/tutorial/overview.md

 The data/output and data/log directories on the host machine are accessible to the container as the biotaphy_data/output and biotaphy_data/log directories in the container.
 These directories are mapped directly, so changes made in the container are visible to the host machine.

-## User Configuration File
+## Data preparation: Configuration File
+All tools require a parameters INI file , with tool-specific parameters.
+Each line must start with a parameter name, followed immediately (no spaces) by a colon, followed by one or more spaces, and the value.
 Each tutorial contains an example configuration file in the docker/<tool_name> directory.
-The configuration file
-is an INI format file, with tool-specific parameters.
 The example configuration files reference example data and parameters reasonable for that data.
 All required and optional parameters are described in individual tutorial pages.

 Input and output files referenced in the configuration file are intended for the Docker container, so use directory